marcin-slezak/winged-code-digital-garden/obsidianVault/Design and graphic/Generating favicons most for most of devices and browser in 5 minutes.md

-If you have the image, then you can quickly convert it to favicons files and generate HTML tags to your head section using: https://realfavicongenerator.net/
+You can quickly convert images to favicons and generate HTML tags to your head section using: https://realfavicongenerator.net/